mstksg/inCode/copy/entries/functional-models.md

 Let's define some helper functions to test our model.
 First, a function `prime` that takes a stateful model and gives a "warmed-up" state by running it over a list of inputs.
-This will give the model a sense of "where to start".
+This serves to essentially initialize the memory of the model.

 ```haskell
 !!!functional-models/model.hs "prime"